danmalter/census/README.md

 [![Build Status](https://travis-ci.org/hrecht/censusapi.svg?branch=master)](https://travis-ci.org/hrecht/censusapi) [![CRAN Badge](https://www.r-pkg.org/badges/version/censusapi)](https://cran.r-project.org/package=censusapi)

 `censusR` is a package for getting data from the [Missouri Census Data Center](http://mcdc.missouri.edu/).
 As of 2017, over 500 data points are available, including population, income, education and employment levels by age and race.

 `censusR` relies on the GoogleMaps API for retrieving latitude and longitude coordinates for specified cities.
+Google Maps allows for 2500 free requests per day.
+If running the same city too often, the Google Maps API may ignore that particular request.

 For more details, see [Getting started with censusR]() and the package's [website]().